About

 I have worked with multidisciplinary teams in both inpatient and outpatient medical settings at leading institutions and understand the intersection of medical and mental health issues.
 Beyond clinical work, I’m an educator, researcher, and speaker.
 I’ve published in academic journals, led local and national training programs, taught graduate courses, and spoken to large audiences on topics such as lifestyle interventions for brain health and trauma-informed medical care.

-Previously, I produced documentaries for non-profit organizations and worked at WGBH in Boston.
-My films have been screened at venues such as the Hynes Convention Center, Massachusetts General Hospital, and Harvard University.
-Before that, I worked at the Johns Hopkins School of Medicine on an NIH-funded Alzheimer's disease research study.
+Earlier in my career, I produced documentaries for nonprofit organizations and worked at WGBH in Boston.
+My films have screened at venues including the Hynes Convention Center, Massachusetts General Hospital, and Harvard University.
+Before that, I worked at the Johns Hopkins School of Medicine on an NIH-funded Alzheimer’s disease research study.

-I am a psychologist with a PhD in Counseling Psychology and specialized experience in adult psychotherapy, adult ADHD and AuDHD assessment, giftedness, geropsychology, and brain health.
-My background spans inpatient and outpatient medical and psychiatric settings, university teaching, clinical research, and public education.
-I work especially well with thoughtful, complex adults who want care that is both evidence-based and deeply individualized.
+I am a licensed psychologist with a PhD in Counseling Psychology and specialized experience in adult psychotherapy, adult ADHD and AuDHD assessment, giftedness, geropsychology, and brain-health-informed care.
+I work especially well with thoughtful, layered adults whose lives do not fit neatly into one box.
+Many of my clients are sensitive, high-achieving, overwhelmed, aging, or navigating life transitions that require more sophisticated support.

-I opened private practice because I want to return to a time when healthcare felt personal, and clients receive whole-person care.
-My husband Matt and I run this practice (and a dojo) together as a family business.
-He is an executive coach and a martial artist.
+I opened private practice because I want to return to a time when healthcare felt personal.
+My husband Matt and I run this practice (and a dojo) as a family business.
+He supports business operations.
+He is a CTO, executive coach with Hogan Life and a martial artist.
 Read more about him here: www.hogan.coach

 EDUCATION